-The recent announcement by Marriott of its massive, years-long security breach has every business — large and small — thinking about its current security levels and how to improve.
+The increase in security breaches over the past few years has every business — large and small — thinking about its current security levels and how to improve.

 For companies, traditional defense – for example, quickly applying software patches and using technologies to block or identify malware infections – is just not enough.
 Despite how many resources you consume in an attempt to keep malware and other threats out, all can be undone as soon as an unsuspecting user clicks on a malicious link or falls for a phishing attack, or a breach is exploited before it can be patched.
 Or any one of a multitude of other ways attackers can enter with one action.
 As we saw with Marriott, failing to rapidly react at the initial breach can cost the entire organization dearly.